Ada Zhang: The Sorrows of Others

+Reception

 Yiyun Li wrote that "Ada Zhang is a bighearted and sensitive writer, and these stories... are a triumph".
 The collection made notable mentions across literary platforms including The Millions by Jai Chakrabarti, Ms., and Katie Couric Media.
 Belinda Huijuan Tang of Literary Hub called Zhang "one of the most skilled short story writers of our time" for her work on The Sorrows of Others.
 Booklist called the collection "filled with lost souls aching for connection on both sides of the world" in a starred review.